 Note.
 M indicates mean.
 SD indicates standard deviation.
-N = 1000.
-“Behavior block 1 (left)” and “Behavior block 2 (right)” refers to sets of neutral items, where block refers to the block of display and right/left refer to which of the pair is displayed.
+Scale: -100 to 100, 0 midpoint. n was either 408 (block 1) or 395 (block 2), depending on the assigned condition for that item.
+“Behavior block 1 (left)” and “Behavior block 2 (right)” refer to sets of neutral items, where block refers to the block of display and right/left refer to which of the pair is displayed.
 For example, in the Mac/PC pair, Mac = Behavior block 1 (left), PC = Behavior block 2 (right).
 Valence effects for the positive and negative items were Cohen’s d between 1.29 and 3.09.

 Study 1: Continuous true-self and surface-self measures (extension)